 This question references job shadowing and cross training.
 Job shadowing refers to a program where utility employees follow another employee as they work.
 This allows employees to learn skills critical to the job role they are shadowing.
 On the other hand, cross training refers to the practice of training your employees to fully assume alternate work roles.
 This gives your utility greater flexibility and the ability to move people around when faced with staff shortages or busy seasons.
+Please note that an apprenticeship program on its own does not count as shadowing; however, similar programs with a focus on knowledge management and developing qualified talent along with a description or documentation count for points in the "other" box.

 Documentation or detailed descriptions should be provided for each knowledge management tool checked.
-If providing a description of utility practices, please include as much detail as possible, and include examples where applicable.
+If you provide a description of utility practices, please include as much detail as possible, and include examples where applicable.